deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 ![](figures/figures_19_1.png)

-> 🔼 The figure shows image generation results from SDXL and SD3-Medium models before and after applying the proposed method, demonstrating improved prompt following and visual quality.
+> 🔼 The figure shows image generation results from SDXL and SD3-Medium models before and after applying the proposed approach, highlighting improved prompt following and visual quality.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Our approach, trained on a synthetic preference dataset with a ranking objective in the preference optimization, improves prompt following and visual quality for SDXL (Podell et al., 2023) and SD3-Medium (Esser et al., 2024), without requiring any manual annotations.